top of page

 Spero Stuttering, Inc.

-Spero Stuttering empowers and advocates for the stuttering community by supporting those who work with people who stutter.
+Spero Stuttering advocates for the stuttering community and provides education and funding opportunities that support professionals working with people who stutter.

 Need More Help?